 When you see your loved one starting to have trouble with incontinence, try to find out the reason.
 Sometimes it may be as simple as a urinary tract infection.
 If it is a UTI, we have several other posts (here and here) that offer some possible solutions.
 Or there may be other problems with the person’s bladder or prostate.
 The best solution would be to fix these problems and avoid the whole incontinence products thing altogether.
 As with most other medical issues, catching the problem early is the best way to treat it.
 Go see a doctor at the first sign of trouble and hopefully they can fix it.

 Let’s assume that it’s not an easy fix.
 Unfortunately, many times when elderly people become incontinent, they stay incontinent.
+So they need to learn what are incontinence products.

 One of the first things you can do is to stay away from the word ‘diaper’..
 People associate diapers with babies.
 And babies don’t have any independence.
 They are totally dependent on others to survive.
 That’s what older people think when you tell them they have to wear diapers.
 Saying ‘incontinence products’ may be an easier way to describe their new piece of ‘clothing’.

 You can also refer to them as underwear..or briefs..or even their brand name like Depends.
 See if you can find a term that would be more ‘dignified’ for them.
 As much as you can, make them feel like they are putting on the same kind of clothing they’ve been putting on their whole lives.
+Explaining what are incontinence products has to be done gently.

 Since they want to be independent, you can explain the benefits of wearing the incontinence products.
 They will allow people to lead normal lives.
 They can still use the bathroom if they want.
 The briefs are just an ‘insurance policy’ in case something goes wrong.